Permissions Manager ¶

 - Deny - Edit is denied

-- If there are multiple edits to a page by one member, they will all show up on one page.
-If you accept or deny one that has other edits above it, it will select the same choice for all of the edits before it.
-If you choose to accept the fourth edit without first choosing edits one through three, it will accept all four of them.
+- If one user makes multiple changes to a page, these edits will show up on the same moderation page.
+If you change the status of an edit, either accepting or denying it, all edits listed above this one will receive the same status.
+For example, if you choose to accept the fourth edit without first accepting or denying edits one through three, it will accept all four of them.

 If you want to work on a step-by-step guide with a group of people and do not want to bother with every edit waiting to be approved, there are two different options.